Chivas vs Atlas: schedule, TV channel, online streaming, possible alignments and forecast

 “There are many emotions, it is played differently despite the fact that one says that it is one more game, it is a Classic, these classics have to be won and it is a very important game where the expectations of each player and the squad are high in each ball divided, in each play, in each moment of the match”he stated.

-“This match that plays on Saturday is very important for the club, I know and I have played classics and they are different matches, they are special matches, that my teammates live intensely”ended.
+“This match on Saturday is very important for the club, I know and have played classics and they are different matches, they are special matches, that my teammates live intensely”ended.

 Goalie: Camilo Vargas (S)